Rayburn Blackmoore

 A series of significant appointments have marked Blackmoore’s political career:

-• Minister of Justice, Immigration and National Security (2014–present): Since 2014, Blackmoore has been serving in this capacity, managing the country’s justice system, immigration services, and national security operations.
+- Minister of Justice, Immigration, and National Security (2014–present): Since 2014, Blackmoore has served in this capacity, overseeing the country’s justice system, immigration services, and national security operations.

-• Minister for National Security and Legal Affairs: In his current role, he continues to oversee national security and legal matters, contributing to policy development and implementation in these critical areas.
+- Minister for National Security and Legal Affairs: In his current role, he continues to oversee national security and legal affairs, contributing to the development and implementation of policies in these critical areas.

 Legislative Contributions and Public Engagement